pvcraven/2017_web_security/source/xss/xss.rst

 	  ``</script>``

-* Reflective XSS: Similar to above, except that the user would have to click on the link to activate the code.
+* Reflective XSS: Similar to the first stored example above, except that the user would have to click on the link to activate the code.

 * Another reflectve XSS example would be: